 Note that you may also be able to use these standard CDs in a 529 plan or an IRA.

 In addition to the standard options, Fifth Third Bank also has promotional CDs.
-There are currently three promotional offers with terms of 11, 18 and 27 months.
-These CDs have significantly higher interest rates than the standard CDs and offer the most competitive rates from Fifth Third Bank.
+There is currently one promotional offer with a term of 5 months.
+Promotional CDs have significantly higher interest rates than the standard CDs and offer the most competitive rates from Fifth Third Bank.
 Unfortunately, they require a minimum deposit of $5,000.

 The interest for all CDs is compounded continuously with Fifth Third Bank crediting it to you monthly.
 The automatic option is to leave the interest in your CD account.
 You can also choose to transfer it to a savings or checking account that you have with the bank.

 If you wish to withdraw your principal early from a CD account, you will pay an early withdrawal penalty.
 The charge amount depends on the length of your CD term and how much of the principal you withdraw.
 For CDs between seven and 364 days in length, the penalty is 1% of the principal you withdraw.
 CDs between 365 days and 36 months have a penalty worth 2% of the principal withdrawn.
 You will pay a penalty worth 3% of the principal withdrawn for any CD longer than 36 months.